Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 The kicker here is that the trip must have been at least partially paid for with your Chase Sapphire card (or with Chase Ultimate Rewards points from the card).

-So while both cards offer the same coverage, Sapphire Reserve cardholders will be able to take advantage of it after a six-hour delay while Preferred cardholders are only eligible after a delay of 12 hours or more.
+So while both cards offer the similar coverage, Sapphire Reserve cardholders will be able to take advantage of it after a six-hour delay while Preferred cardholders are only eligible after a delay of 12 hours or more.

 You always hope you never need Medical Evacuation & Travel Accident coverage.
 But if you ever need it, it’s invaluable.